walterwanderley/xo-grpc/README.md

 ### Example

 1. Generate go code to access your database using xo.
-For more informations about `xo comand-line parameters`, please visit [the xo Documentation](https://github.com/xo/xo)
+For more informations about `xo command line parameters`, please visit [the xo Documentation](https://github.com/xo/xo)

 ```sh
 mkdir models